Three Held For Pilfering Electricity - UrduPoint

 Three Held For Pilfering Electricity

-SIALKOT, (UrduPoint / Pakistan Point News - 23rd May, 2021 ) :Three people were caught for allegedly pilfering electricity from various parts of the district.
+SARGODHA, (UrduPoint / Pakistan Point News - 24th May, 2021 ) :Faisalabad Electric Supply Company (FESCO) task force caught three people for pilfering electricity through direct main lines and tampering with meters.

-On the report of Sub Division Officer (SDOs) Gepco, police raided at different areas of the district and caught red-handed Muhammad Dildar, Noor Hussain and Dhawar while pilfering electricity from main transmission lines.
+FESCO task force along with police conducted raids in Chak 55-SB, Vijh, Jhawariyan and its surroundings and MuhammadAmir, Allah Ditta and Zafar Iqbal for stealing electricity from main transmission lines and tampering with meters.